technohiker/obsidian-multi-properties/README.md

 -   **Folders:** Right-click a folder in the File Explorer to affect all notes within it (and optionally, all sub-folders).
 -   **File Selections:** Select multiple files using `Shift+Click` or `Ctrl/Cmd+Click`, then right-click the selection.
 -   **Search Results:** After performing a search, right-click the search pane to modify all resulting notes.
--   **All Open Tabs:** Run a command to add or remove properties from all currently open tabs in the active window.
+-   **All Open Tabs in Active Tab Group:** Run a command to add or remove properties from all currently open tabs in the active tab group.

 ### Actions